 Capital College and Career Academy will address a critical need here in the Sacramento area while providing students with the skills and certifications necessary to become change-makers in their community.
 The school will target incoming 9th-grade students who are motivated learners looking for a hands-on academic experience.
 CCCA will provide a one of a kind learning experience.
 Students graduating from our school will possess tangible credentials and experiences making them more attractive to employers and colleges than their peers.

-Capital College and Career Academy will be located in Sacramento proper with a focus on three main construction trades: carpentry, electrical and plumbing.
-This school will begin with an initial Freshman class of approximately 55 students with a ten-year target of 100 students per grade.
-Categorized as an Early College High School, CCCA will be a five-year (4+1) model offering hands-on curriculum.
+Capital College and Career Academy will be located in North Sacramento with a focus on three main construction trades: carpentry, electrical and plumbing.
+This school will begin with an initial Freshman class of 55 students with a ten-year target of 100 students per grade.
+Categorized as an Early College High School, CCCA will be a five-year model offering hands-on curriculum.
 From day one, students will engage with a curriculum that integrates both work-based learning and project-based learning.
-Students will spend their days both on the school campus, on various job sites, or on a college campus.
+Students will spend three days of the school week on campus while the other two days are spent on the job site or on a college campus.

 During the fall of Freshman year students will be provided with the foundational skills needed for the construction trades with a heavy emphasis on safety.
-During this fall semester students will work to obtain their OSHA 10 and CPR certificates.
+During this fall semester, a collaboration with the Northern California Chapter of Associated Builders and Contractors will provide students with their OSHA 10 and CPR certificates.
 Students will also articulate goals and create a framework resume and portfolio both of which will be added to monthly their time at CCCA.
 The school is currently in discussion with several ARVR providers to assist in this job site training.
 During their spring semester of Freshman year, the school will host a job fair will students for their first time will explore a particular trade through a partnership with a local company.
 Built into these career exploration hours students will have numerous reflections tied to their seminar course.

 During Sophomore year students will go through two more rounds of these work-based explorations.
 The goal is for students to identify what type of trades and work environments they are most comfortable with.
 The hours completed during these exploratory phases will be applied to several programs geared to students interested in the trades.
 At the end of their Sophomore year, students will be fully outfitted with their own personal toolsets through partnerships with Harbor Freight, Platt Electrical, and United Rental.